dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

 ## Iteration 2: Loop-based naïve approach

-Taking a closer look at the code from the previous chapter, its cylical nature becomes quite obvious:
+Taking a closer look at the code from the previous chapter, its cyclical nature becomes quite obvious:

 <figure>
     <img src="/images/wafer-system-state-loop.excalidraw.svg" alt="The Wafer system state loop">